 Instructions

-- Place the peaches and blueberries in your cast iron skillet and gently coat with the lemon juice.
+- Place the peaches and blueberries in a large bowl and toss with the lemon juice, sugar, and cornstarch.

 - Bake for 55 - 60 minutes, then cool for at least 20 minutes before serving.